Last updated: January 31, 2017

 8.2 Coverage for Pet Veterinary Care.

 (a) Veterinary Care for Pets.
-Subject to the deductibles and coverage limits described in Section 8.2(b), the eligibility conditions in Section 8.2(c), the exclusions from coverage in Section 8.2(d), and the general limitations on the Insurance Program in Section 8.4, the Insurance Program includes access to an insurance policy issued by a third party (the “Third Party Policy”) for reimbursement of verifiable veterinary expenses for (1) injuries to the Pet Owner’s pet while in a Service Provider’s care or control and (2) injuries to a Service Provider’s own resident pets that resulted directly from contact with a Pet Owner’s pet in the Service Provider’s care or control.
+Subject to the deductibles and coverage limits described in Section 8.2(b), the eligibility conditions in Section 8.2(c), the exclusions from coverage in Section 8.2(d), and the general limitations on the Insurance Program and policy conditions, the Insurance Program includes access to an insurance policy issued by a third party (the “Third Party Policy”) for reimbursement of verifiable veterinary expenses for (1) injuries to the Pet Owner’s pet while in a Service Provider’s care or control and (2) injuries to a Service Provider’s own resident pets that resulted directly from contact with a Pet Owner’s pet in the Service Provider’s care or control.

 (c) Eligibility Conditions.
 To be eligible for coverage under our Insurance Program, the following conditions must be met: